vinzlercodes/Gaming-Industry-Analysis/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Motivation
 This project was a part of an evaluation assignment of Udacity's Data Scientist Nanodegree.
 The students were to select a dataset, come up with some questions and answer them through data analysis of the dataset, and post their findings through a blogpost.
-The dataset I chose is present on [Kaggle](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings), representing gaming industry insformation from 1984-2020 in reference to the video-game titles that released.
+The dataset I chose is present on [Kaggle](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings), representing gaming industry information from 1984-2020 in reference to the video-game titles that released.
 The code answer's the following questions:
 * Which Genre has become most popular?
 * Which Platform has revieved most popularity?
 * How the Sales Trend for games has been for the past 40 years?